oauthstuff/draft-oauth-par/main.md

 The client constructs the message body of an HTTP `POST` request with `x-www-form-urlencoded` formatted parameters using a character encoding of UTF-8 as described in Appendix B of [@!RFC6749].
 If applicable, the client also adds its authentication credentials to the request header or the request body using the same rules as for token endpoint requests.

-This is illustrated by the following example (extra line breaks in the message-body for display purposes only):
+This is illustrated by the following example (extra line breaks in the message body for display purposes only):

 ```
   POST /as/par HTTP/1.1